rasulkarimov/kubernetes-installer/README.md

 create_default_storage_on_all_devices: false
 create_default_mds: false
 ~~~
 Installation behavior can be customized through group_var variables.
-For example, if the site has access to the public internet, there is no need to install a private Docker registry.
+For example, if site has access to the public internet, there is no need to install a private Docker registry.
 This step can be disabled in the variables file, meaning the registry will not be installed, and the cluster will download images from official public repositories on the internet during bootstrapping.

 Setting deploy_private_rpm_repository: false will configure hosts to download Ceph packages from public Ceph repositories.